 About

-The character 呒, derived from the traditional form 嘸, is a phono-semantic compound.
-It combines the mouth radical 口 on the left with 无 (traditional 無, pronounced wú), which provides both the sound and the core meaning of absence.
-It is primarily a dialectal character, especially prominent in Wu Chinese and other southern dialects, where it expresses the concept of lacking or not having, or functions as the negative particle "no".
-As an interjection, it can also convey surprise or realization at the start of a sentence.
-Its use is closely tied to regional speech, making it a tool for transcribing dialectal speech in writing.
+呒, the simplified form of traditional 嘸, is a phono-semantic compound combining the mouth radical 口 on the left with 无 (traditional 無, pronounced wú) on the right, which provides both its sound and the meaning of absence.
+This dialectal character, prominent in Wu Chinese and other southern varieties, denotes lacking, not having, or the negative particle "no".
+It also functions as a sentence-initial interjection expressing surprise, astonishment, or realization.
+Because its usage is closely tied to specific spoken dialects rather than standard Mandarin, it primarily serves to transcribe regional speech patterns into writing.